-Our electricity is 100% green – made from the sun, the wind and the sea.
-We generate about 20% of it ourselves and the rest is certified green energy we buy from other green generators or via the wholesale market.
+Our electricity is 100% green – made from the sun and the wind.
+We generate about 12% of it ourselves and the rest is certified green energy we buy from other green generators or via the wholesale market.

 What really makes Ecotricity different from other energy companies, including the ‘green’ ones, is that we turn our customers’ bills into new sources of green energy.
 We’re building new wind and sun parks across the country, so we’re increasing the amount of renewables in Britain rather than just trading what already exists.

 Plus we’re always researching and developing newer, bigger and more efficient ways of generating green electricity.
 Our goal is to completely replace electricity made by burning fossil fuels.

 We’ve been generating 100% green electricity from wind energy since 1995.